Sindi Simtowe

 Sindi Simtowe (born 27 July 1987) is a Malawian netball player who plays for Malawi in the positions of goal attack or goal shooter.
-Sindi Simtowe has featured in three consecutive World Cup tournaments for Malawi in 2011, 2015 and in 2019.
+She was in three consecutive World Cup tournaments for Malawi in 2011, 2015 and in 2019.
 She has also represented Malawi at the Commonwealth Games in 2010, 2014 and in 2018.

-She was also a key member of the Malawian team which clinched historic bronze medal at the 2016 Fast5 Netball World Series in Melbourne, defeating England in the third place playoff.
+She was also a member of the Malawian team that won the bronze medal at the 2016 Fast5 Netball World Series in Melbourne, defeating England in the third place playoff.